Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis: Cosmological Evolution and Observational Constraints in DBI-type k-essence Models

-Therefore, determining the evolution of either $\O_d(z)$ or $\O_m(z)$ is sufficient to fully specify the other.
-In practice, evolving $\O_d(z)$ is often more convenient, particularly when exploring dark energy models with dynamic or non standard equations of state, as the evolution equations can be directly tied to the underlying scalar field dynamics or phenomenological parametrization, as in our case.
-Once it $\O_d(z)$ is obtained, the complementary dark matter density parameter follows trivially from the closure relation above.\\
+Therefore, determining the evolution of either $\Omega_d(z)$ or $\Omega_m(z)$ at late times is sufficient to fully specify the other.
+In practice, it is often more convenient to work with the total matter density $\Omega_m(z)$, since it follows directly from the continuity equation (\ref{24}) or (\ref{24b}).
+By contrast, the evolution of dark energy in models with dynamical or non-standard equations of state depends explicitly on the underlying scalar-field dynamics or on a chosen phenomenological parametrization, such as the Chevallier--Polarski--Linder (CPL) \cite{Chevallier}.
+In this work, we employ the CPL parametrization (see \emph{Appendix \ref{D}}) as a benchmark against which our k-essence models are compared.\\

-Another point to mention is that, in the context of scalar field cosmology, particularly for models like DBI type k-essence ((\ref{1}) or (\ref{8}) and (\ref{9})), the use of differential equations to determine the evolution of the Hubble parameter $H(z)$, the scalar field $\phi(z)$, its velocity $v(z)=\frac{d\phi}{dt}$, and the density parameter $\O_{\phi}$ or $\O_d$, is essential for ensuring a self consistent and physically accurate description of the dynamics.
+Another point to mention is that, in the context of scalar field cosmology, particularly for models like DBI-type k-essence ((\ref{1}) or (\ref{8}) and (\ref{9}) or (\ref{14a})) the use of differential equations to determine the evolution of the Hubble parameter $H(z)$, the scalar field $\phi(z)$, and its velocity $v(z)=\frac{d\phi}{dt}$, are essential for ensuring a self consistent and physically accurate description of the dynamics.
 These quantities are intricately coupled: the evolution of $H(z)$ depends on the energy content of the universe, which in turn is governed by the scalar field dynamics, while $\phi(z)$ and $v(z)$ evolve according to equations that depend explicitly on $H(z)$ and $\gamma(z)$, and the scalar field potential ($V(\phi)$).
 Solving the full set of differential equations allows the system to evolve naturally from initial conditions, preserving the interdependence dictated by the underlying theory.
-This approach avoids introducing assumptions or approximations that would arise from prescribing analytic forms of $H(z)$ or $\O_{\phi}(z)$, and ensures the model remains valid across the full redshift range.
 Moreover, in the context of data analysis and parameter inference, evolving the system via differential equations guarantees that predictions are consistently tied to the model parameters, enabling robust comparison with observational data.

+A key point concerns the consistent treatment of units across the theoretical and observational parts of our analysis.
+Throughout the theoretical derivation, including the Friedmann equations~(\ref{22})--(\ref{23}), the continuity equation~(\ref{24}), and the scalar-field evolution equations~(\ref{28}), (\ref{28a}), and (\ref{33}), we work in reduced Planck units with $\hbar = c = 1$ and $M_{\rm Pl} \equiv (8\pi G)^{-1/2} = 1$.
+As a result, factors such as $8\pi G$ do not appear explicitly in Eqs.~(\ref{22}) and (\ref{23}), since they are absorbed into the unit convention.
+Equivalently, in these units one has $8\pi G = 1$ identically.